 Weekly News

-Sunday 04 May Third Sunday of Easter
+Sunday 25 May Sixth Sunday of Easter

 8 am: Holy Trinity – BCP Holy Communion